Lokdei/ai-project/README.md

 ### Problem: Access Denied
 Access denied to C:\ProgramData\osquery\osqueryd\
---> Give SYSTEM permissions to the osqueryd folder
+--> Give SYSTEM full permissions to the osqueryd folder

 ### Osqueryd has unsafe permissions
 (We added the following flag by default to prevent this)